Tonawanda Coke to file plans to shut down

 DEC cannot comment on the details of the discussions between the Administrative Law Judge and the parties’ attorneys.
 An update on the status of the hearing will be provided by the Judge next week.
 DEC remains committed to ensuring the violations by this facility are appropriately addressed and their air permits are revoked.

-Grand Island Supervisor, and canditate for congressional district 27, posted on Twitter that he was excited about the news regarding Tonawanda Coke.
+Grand Island Supervisor, and candidate for congressional district 27, posted on Twitter that he was excited about the news regarding Tonawanda Coke.